CheckiO/checkio-empire-battle-craft/info/description.md

 ... commands unit to go to the point (20, 30), but the unit will never get to the point (30, 30)

-**Subscribtions** are started with _when_.
+**Subscriptions** are started with _when_.
 Subscribe function is always has a callback argument.
 Callback is the function that will be called when specific action occurs.
 For instance the following code...

 ```python
 from battle import commander